Starlord2222/Pixels-to-Profit/README.md

 # Pixels-to-Profit

-This repository contains code to normalize stock market data, generate spatio-temporal data representations, compute the Conditional Value at Risk (CVaR), and perform bootstrap analysis for stock market crash detection.
+This repository contains codes for the study Pixels to Profit.

 Table of Contents
 Installation